What Is Schools and Education Law?

 Complaints are handled on the state level, unless they include alleged violations of the Americans with Disabilities Act.
 In those cases, complaints will be processed by the Department of Education at the federal level.

 The combination of state and federal law can make education law tricky.
-A lawyer will help you understand with which agencies you should file complaints and that you will need to prove.
+A lawyer will help you understand which agencies you should file complaints with and what you will need to prove.
 Your lawyer will also help you obtain necessary documentation and interview potential witnesses.
 If you are interested in an out-of-court solution, a lawyer can also help you facilitate that.

 A lawyer will be able to anticipate potential problems with your case and advise you on how to approach them.
 Your lawyer will also keep track of deadlines and file all the paperwork with the necessary courts and agencies, giving you one less thing to worry about.